 Study Design

-FIREFLY-1 Design
+FIREFLY-1 Study Design

-- 6 months - 25 years old
+- 6 months to 25 years old

 - BRAF-altered R/R pLGG